PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### adroit-h11g4

 `adroit-h11g4` has 2 NVIDIA K40c GPUs with 12 GB of memory per GPU.
 Each GPU has 15 streaming multiprocessors (SM) and 192 CUDA cores per SM.
-This means each SM has 6 warps.
 View the technical specifications for the [K40c](https://www.techpowerup.com/gpu-specs/tesla-k40c.c2505) or buy this GPU on [Amazon](https://www.amazon.com/NVIDIA-Tesla-K40c-computing-processor/dp/B06VSWDH15/ref=sr_1_3?keywords=nvidia+k40c&qid=1572468693&sr=8-3).

 Add this line to your Slurm script to use a K40c GPU: